 Renowned for its exceptional hardness, brilliance, and rarity, a diamond is a precious gemstone that is made from pure carbon—the same element found in graphite (like a pencil).
 However, a diamond has a specific crystal structure, called a diamond lattice.
 This is what gives the stone its unique properties, including extreme hardness, refractive index, and the ability to disperse light into a rainbow of colors, also known as fire.

-Lab created diamonds are real diamonds, also known as lab grown diamonds, laboratory created diamonds, man made diamonds, laboratory grown diamonds and cultured diamonds.
+Lab grown diamonds, also known as lab created diamonds or cultured diamonds, are as good as real diamonds, .
 By replicating the Earth’s natural growing process in a controlled laboratory environment, we’re able to create pure carbon diamonds that are optically, physically and chemically identical to earth mined diamonds.
 These diamonds are then graded by the same world-leading gemological institutes that grade natural diamonds.

-Building upon years of research and development, scientists have the ability to replicate the earth’s natural process of crystallizing carbon into brilliant diamonds.
+Building on years of research and development, scientists can replicate the earth’s natural process of crystallizing carbon into brilliant diamonds.
 Lab grown diamonds utilize advanced technology through one of two approaches—either High Pressure High Temperature (HPHT) methodology or Chemical Vapor Deposition (CVD).
 The highest quality lab created diamonds are usually created via CVD.

 What’s more is that lab created diamonds are as real as diamonds that are mined from the earth.
 They have size, color, shape, and clarity grades, just like natural diamonds.
 However, these types of diamonds do not come with the environmental, ethical, or human rights concerns that have plagued the natural diamond industry.